How to Wear a Bike Helmet? Avoid These Mistakes!

 How to wear a bike helmet: Petr Minarik wearing a bike helmet view from the front left, front, and rear

 I’ve been cycling since I was a child.
-I attended a school club in elementary school where we learned about traffic regulations, practiced bike riding skills, first aid, etc.
+I attended a school club in elementary school where we learned about traffic regulations, practiced bike riding skills, first aid, etc. In one of the first classes, we also learned to wear a bicycle helmet properly.

 Buy the Right Bicycle Helmet